repjackson/jan-pro/README.md

 ## Jan-Pro Customer Incident Reporting and Tracking

 ### Tech
-Quasar 0.15.10
+ - Quasar 0.15.10
-Meteor 1.6.1
+ - Meteor 1.6.1
-Coffeescript
+ - Coffeescript
-Pug
+ - Pug
-Stylus
+ - Stylus
-Vue
+ - Vue
+ - Material Design

-#### Boilerplate Readme Below
+#### Boilerplate Readme
 This is a resource which will show how to install Quasar inside the Meteor framework, with Vue2 also installed.
 First of all, this was forked from **https://github.com/Akryum/meteor-vue2-example-routing** and then we added Quasar to that.
 So thankyou to Akryum for making Meteor work with Vue. - Amazing work.